-- 1. Lower the attachment to the ground. - Shut off the engine. - Disengage the quick-attach pins by turning them to 3. the outside. - If the attachment uses hydraulics, move the auxiliary-hydraulics lever forward, backward, and back to the NEUTRAL position to relieve pressure at the hydraulic couplers. - If the attachment uses hydraulics, slide the collar back on the hydraulic couplers and disconnect them.
+- 1. Lower the attachment to the ground. - 2.
+Stop the engine. - 3.
+Disengage the quick attach pins by turning them to the outside. - 4.
+If the attachment uses hydraulics, move the auxiliary hydraulics lever forward, backward, and back to neutral to relieve pressure at the hydraulic couplers. - 5.
+If the attachment uses hydraulics, slide the collar back on the hydraulic couplers and disconnect them.